pglez82/solid-react-example/README.md

 Note the `useEffect` hook.
 It allows us to execute some code when the component is mounted.
 Using `setCurrentUrl` as a parameter means that this function will only get executed when this value changes.

 ### Showing some profile information
 Once we are logged in, we can proceed to show some profile information.
 In this little example we are showing the user name, the organization to which the user belongs and its picture.
-For that, we use the solid react components that allow us to easily show this information without having to use the internal language used for this queries.
+For that, we use the solid react components that allow us to easily show this information without having to use the internal language used for these queries.

 ```javascript
 const ProfileViewer = () => {